-(1) Forms of written assessment are chiefly exams, protocols, laboratory journals, semester papers.
+(1) Forms of written assessment are chiefly exams, assignments.
 Other forms of assessment may be designated in the module handbook.

-(2) In exams and in other written work the candidate must demonstrate that he/she is able to recognize a problem and, in a limited time using limited aids, is able to apply methods appropriate to the subject to find ways of solving it.
+(2) In exams and in other written work the candidate demonstrates that he/she is able to recognize a problem and, in a limited time using limited aids, is able to apply methods appropriate to the subject to find ways of solving it.
 The candidate may be given several tasks from which he/she chooses one or more to complete.
-The duration of a written exam should usually be at least 45 minutes and not more than 240 minutes.
+The duration of a written exam should usually be at least 60 minutes and not more than 240 minutes.